The Primary Difference Between Recruiters and Sourcers

 Wrapping Up | Sourcer vs Recruiter

-While they may have different job titles, recruiters and sourcers complement each other well in the talent acquisition space.
+While they may have different job titles, recruiters and sourcers complement each other well in talent acquisition.
 The primary task of finding and qualifying candidates falls upon both parties to properly make things work.

 Best of luck in your hiring endeavors!